 In today’s world, we are all trying our best to live an eco-friendly lifestyle to save the Earth.
 The demand for electricity as well as the consumption of electricity has grown massively.
 Decrease our carbon foot-print with eco-friendly solutions.
 In order to cut down on using our non-renewable resources, we need to find alternative ways to decrease electrical consumption.
-The most energy efficient light bulbs come in three varieties; LED bulbs, compact fluorescent lamps (CFL), and halogen bulbs.
+The most eco-friendly bulbs come in three varieties; LED bulbs, compact fluorescent lamps (CFL), and halogen bulbs.

 Eco-Friendly LED Bulbs

 Compared to the other two options, the most eco-friendly are LED bulbs.
 The require the least amount of energy.
 They only use 2-27 watts of electricity which is 25%-80% less than a normal lightbulb.
 Additionally, LED light bulbs last up to 50,000 hours.
 Frequency of replacement is significantly less.
 These lightbulbs are convenient as well as energy efficient.

 Although CFL has helped with reducing energy consumption, there has been controversy whether it is entirely environmentally friendly or not.
 It is a great alternative when it comes to saving energy.
 In comparison to incandescent light bulbs, it actually uses 75% less energy.
 The biggest concern with CFL bulbs is the fact that they contain mercury.
 Mercury is hazardous to humans and the environment.
 Proper disposal methods for CFL bulbs can help the environment.